Nintendo thumb: Case reports

 Although overall video game consoles and remote controllers have moved towards a more ergonomic approach, Nintendo has faced an increase in injuries with their consoles caused by the Nintendo Wii.
 This is because of its novel style of play which involves more physical and interactive activity on behalf of the user.
 After the release of this console in 2006, the first case report belongs to an Achilles heel injury presented by a 46-year-old man after playing performing a jogging motion requested by the game which led to the rupture of his Achilles tendon.

 Although the interaction is virtual, the injuries are very real and resemble injuries seen in real-life sports ranging from head to toe.
-A neck related injury was first reported in 2009 when a 38-year-old man swung his remote control forcefully enough to send him to the emergency department.
-This injury required a minor surgery to address it due to physical therapy being unable to address the individuals' symptoms.
+A neck-related injury was first reported in 2009 when a 38-year-old man swung his remote control forcefully enough to send him to the emergency department.
+This injury required a minor surgery to address due to physical therapy being unable to address the individual's symptoms.
 Additionally, a 44-year-old woman needed surgery to recover from an unstable knee due to a prior anterior cruciate ligament (ACL) tear while playing Wii Sports that failed physical therapy recovery just 6 months prior.

-A case report from 2004 that was published in The Lancet described a blister on the thumb caused by repetitive use of a Playstation 2 controller.
-The writer dubbed the condition, "PS2 thumb."
+A case report from 2004 that was published in The Lancet described a blister on the thumb caused by repetitive use of a PlayStation 2 controller.
+The writer dubbed the condition "PS2 thumb".
 While named similarly to Nintendo thumb, the two do not have the same cause.
-Playstation thumb is caused by friction and affects the skin (though associated symptoms can include pain and stiffness in the hands, shoulders, and neck), while Nintendo thumb is caused by injuries to the tendon.
+PlayStation thumb is caused by friction and affects the skin (though associated symptoms can include pain and stiffness in the hands, shoulders, and neck), while Nintendo thumb is caused by injuries to the tendon.

 Different forms of Wii-itis

 Wii-itis is the general term that is used for any inflammatory disease or injury due to playing with the Wii console.
-These injuries are categorized into four major classes: tendinopathy, bursitis (inflammation of fluid filled sacs around joints), enthesitis ("Inflammation of sites where tendons and ligaments are attached to the bone"), and epicondylitis (degeneration of the origin of a tendon in the forearm due to overuse of an extensor muscle).
+These injuries are categorized into four major classes: tendinopathy, bursitis (inflammation of fluid filled sacs around joints), enthesitis ("inflammation of sites where tendons and ligaments are attached to the bone"), and epicondylitis (degeneration of the origin of a tendon in the forearm due to overuse of an extensor muscle).

 Common forms of injuries related to the Wii include:

 Wii knee

 Wii knee describes knee-related injuries that happen while playing with the Wii console.
-According to a case report from 2008, a 16-year-old boy twisted and fell on his knee while playing the Wii which caused a lateral patella dislocation.
+According to a case report from 2008, a teenager twisted and fell on his knee while playing the Wii which caused a lateral patella dislocation.
 The treatment for his injury required surgery, and he recovered well.
 This injury can cause osteochondral fractures, tears in tendons, and meniscal injury.